 The volume knob on your guitar does exactly what you would expect.
 It controls the overall volume of your sound.
 When turned up to the highest setting, it will send the maximum pickup signal out to the amp.
 When turned all the way down, there will be zero signal.

 The volume knob can be used to create a wide range of tones.
 For instance, if you are playing with a lot of distortion.
 Then, want to go from a very thick sound to a thinner clean tone, you can turn down the volume knob.

 This depends on exactly how much gain you are using on your amplifier.
 But most gear will clean up quite well with a lower volume control setting.
 This is great for quick changes around different song parts.

 It’s also possible to use your volume control for solo boosts.
 Simply set your volume knob in the middle, then configure your amplifier the way you like.
 And whenever you need a solo boost, you can turn up the control.

 The selector switch is used to select which pickups are active at any given time.
 Most electric guitars will have two or three pickups.

-This is generally a three-way switch with positions for the neck, middle, and bridge pickups.
-However, some guitars will have a five-position switch that gives you access to all the different pickup combinations.
+This is generally a three-way switch.
+It has positions for the neck, middle, and bridge pickups.
+Yet, some guitars will have a five-position switch.
+It gives you access to all the different pickup combinations.

 Because each pickup position produces a different tone, this switch is very powerful.
-Most guitar players use the bridge position for rhythm tones because it’s brighter and clearer, but still produces a good amount of low end.
+Most guitar players use the bridge position for rhythm tones.
+This is because it’s brighter and clearer, but still produces a good amount of low-end.

 The bridge pickup on the other hand is used for leads because it’s a much fuller-sounding tone.
-Being able to switch on the fly in the middle of a song is a technique that just can’t be beaten when it comes to versatility!
+Being able to switch on the fly in the middle of a song is a technique that just can’t be beaten.
+Especially when it comes to versatility!

-While the three main controls are the most important, there are a few other features that you may find on your electric guitar.
-They are a bit more advanced, but are great features.
+While the three main controls are the most important, there are a few others.
+They are also great features that you may find on your electric guitar.
+They are a bit more advanced but are very useful.